 It happens to the best of us.
 One of the most important things I’ve learned on my fitness and health journey is to immediately get back on track after a trip or anything else that sets me back.
 Things like the holidays don’t have to derail your weight loss and healthy lifestyle, as long as you are diligent about getting back to your normal routine right away.

-See my post on “5 easy ways to lose 5 lbs. after Thanksgiving” for some easy strategies to get yourself quickly back on track.
+See my post on “5 easy ways to lose 5 lbs. after the holidays” for some easy strategies to get yourself quickly back on track.

 ©2017 Michelle Rogers, Inc.